-As climate change progresses, it is likely that California will warm in many of its urban areas.
+As climate change progresses, it is likely that California will warm in many, if not all, of its urban areas.
 Urban heat island effects will increase in extent and severity without interventions.
-One effective intervention is to expand urban tree canopy cover and use vegetation wherever possible as an infrastructure element.
-Not only are these interventions proven to be effective, but they are relatively low cost in comparison to other interventions.
+One effective intervention is to expand urban tree canopy cover and use vegetation wherever possible as an infrastructure solution.